 Password managers are apps that keep track of all your passwords in an encrypted database and fill them in automatically when you need them.
 If you're using a computer, you can also find them as browser extensions.

-4. Use Secure Payment Methods
+4. Use Secure Payment Methods for Identity Theft Protection

 We all love online shopping, but you can leave yourself vulnerable to credit card and identity theft if you aren’t using secure payment methods.
-While you should only provide payment information to secure websites, that by itself can’t guarantee your protection.
+While you should only provide payment information to secure websites, that by itself can’t guarantee your data protection.

 PayPal is another option for protecting online payment.
 Although PayPal isn’t anonymous, the company has strong security measures in place and is committed to finding and strengthening any weaknesses in the service.
 They even have a Bug Bounty Program that offers financial rewards to anyone who can discover and report any site vulnerabilities.